JereKuusela/valheim-dev/publish/README.md

 - Substitution system (default `true`, key: `substitution`): Enables parameter substitution (with `$`).

 # Changelog

+- v1.10:
+	- Renamed the file from DEV.dll to ServerDevcommands.dll.
+	- Changed the default value of the `ghost_invibisility` to false.

 - v1.9:
 	- Adds a new command `resolution` to print or set screen properties.